aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 from rails, and one that tells our store to change our application state to represent the bench data in our `action`.

-Note that the `action creators` don't directly interact with `Middleware` or the `Store`, they just produce objects.
+Note that the `ActionCreators` don't directly interact with `Middleware` or the `Store`, they just produce objects.
 We then send those objects through our `Middleware` and to the `Store` by invoking `Store#dispatch`

-The first `action creator` doesn't need to accept any arguments.
+The first `ActionCreator` doesn't need to accept any arguments.
 It should just produce an `action` with type `REQUEST_BENCHES`

 ```javascript